Download PDF of the FDC by-laws.

 All proceedings and meetings of the Committee, or any Subcommittee, shall be

-conducted under and pursuant to Robert’s Rules of Order, insofar as they are
+conducted under and pursuant to Robert’s Rules of Order, insofar as they are consistent

 Section 6: Quorum

-Nine members of the Committee constitute a quorum for the transaction of
+Nine members of the Committee constitute a quorum for the transaction of business at

-except as otherwise required by these by-laws.
+be required by these by-laws.

 ARTICLE 5: SUBCOMMITTEES

-A subcommittee of the Committee may be created or dissolved by the chair or a
+A subcommittee of the Committee may be created or dissolved by the chair or a voting

-affairs of the Committee following the election of the Treasurer.
+the Committee following the election of the Treasurer.

 ARTICLE 6: MEMBERSHIP DUES